oisouza/PrancingPonySharp/README.md

  * Do you want to end all null references in your project?
 [Maybe](PrancingPonySharp/DataStructures/Maybe/README.md) we can help you.

 ### To install
-The project is divided into several packages:
+The project is divided into several packages in nuget:
 * [Maybe](https://www.nuget.org/packages/PrancingPonySharp.Maybe/).

 ![pony](PrancingPonySharp.Maybe/Images/pony-icon.png)